 Active Inventory in October

-Here is a summary of active listings for the housing markets that have reported so far in October.
-For these markets, inventory was down 9.6% in October MoM from September, and down 30.4% YoY.
+Here is a summary of active listings for these housing markets in October.

 Notes for all tables: